ixiaopan/blog/content/post/DL-02-architecture.md

 Entropy is an important concept in information theory.
 Basically, it tells us the average information a random variable conveys.
 Cross-entropy measures the difference between two distributions, where $f(x)$ is considered as the ground truth.
-Thus, a smaller cross-entropy indicates a better learning.
+Thus, a smaller cross-entropy indicates better learning.

 $$